NatsuDrag9/tdd-embedded-c-ex/ex-alarm-clock-service/Readme.md

 This is an exercise on Test Driven Development for embedded systems.
-The cpputest framework from [cpputest-starter-project](https://github.com/jwgrenning/cpputest-starter-project) is used to test the alarm clock service mentioned in **Put the Knowledge to Work** section at the end chapter 8 of the book.<br />
+The cpputest framework from [cpputest-starter-project](https://github.com/jwgrenning/cpputest-starter-project) is used to test the alarm clock service mentioned in **Put the Knowledge to Work** section at the end of ***chapter 8*** of the book.<br />

 ---
 ## **Build using Autotools -- GNU toolchain**